Judaai (1997 film): Plot

 Kajal marries engineer Raj Verma.
 She assumes that he is wealthy and corrupt.
-But in reality, Raj is neither wealthy nor corrupt.
-This annoys Kajal.
+But in reality, Raj is neither wealthy nor corrupt and this annoys Kajal.

 She and Raj have twin children: Romi and Preeti.
 But still, Kajal's mind hasn't changed.
 She meets her old wealthy friend Nisha, lying that Raj is a business magnate, her family owns several cars, and has a big bungalow.
-Nisha offers to give her a lift.
-Kajal is exposed when the bungalow she points out as her own turns out to be Nisha's.
+Nisha offers to give her a lift and Kajal is exposed when the bungalow she points out as her own turns out to be Nisha's.

-Coming from overseas, Raj's boss, Randhir's niece Jahnv,i learns he is an engineer working for Randhir's construction company.
+Coming from overseas, Raj's boss, Randhir's niece Jahnvi learns he is an engineer working for Randhir's construction company.
 Vikram Khanna, Randhir's business partner, tries to rape Jahnvi, but Raj arrives and saves her.
 She falls in love with him.

 Even when she learns that he is a married man, she is adamant about marrying him.
-Unaware that Kajal is Raj's wife, Jahnvi accidentally meets her.
+Unaware that Kajal is Raj's wife, Jahnvi, accidentally meets her.
 She confesses her love to Kajal and Raj, which angers them.

 Jahnvi meets Kajal and offers 2 crore rupees in exchange for marrying Raj.
 Kajal, seeing this as her chance to gain wealth, accepts the proposal.
 Kajal forces Raj into the agreement.
 Reluctantly, Raj marries Jahnvi.
 Kajal divorces him herself, to comply with the Hindu Marriage Act; thinking that she and Jahnvi will happily share Raj.

 Kajal uses the money she got in the bargain to buy a huge mansion and cars.
 The bungalow she buys ends up being that of Nisha.
 She briefly returns to her old home to collect a picture of her husband.
 Kajal taunts her that she has fulfilled her dreams, whereas Nisha has lost everything.
 Nisha reminds Kajal that she sold her house and possessions to pay for the treatment of her ill husband, whereas Kajal has sold her husband for riches.
 Kajal moulds herself into a socialite.
 This leads to Kajal neglecting her family.
 Raj initially feels rejected by Kajal and does not get close to Jahnvi, feeling objectified for being bought and sold between his two wives.
 But the children and Raj find companionship with Jahnvi, who showers them with love and affection.
 She changes herself and becomes a housewife.
 She even travels happily in crowded buses and autos to make Raj and the kids feel secure and happy around her.
 She abandons all the luxury and comforts she grew up with.
 The children call Jahnvi "Maa", something that Kajal would previously reprimand her children for calling her, insisting that they call her "Mummy" as it sounded high society.